BrandynHamilton/ccip-terminal/README.md

 # `ccip-transfer` Documentation

-**ccip-transfer** is a Python package and CLI for managing cross-chain USDC transfers using Chainlink CCIP.
+**ccip-transfer** is a Python package and CLI for managing cross-chain token transfers using Chainlink CCIP.
 It can be thought as a self-custodial bridge; it supports batch transfers, fiat onramps, scheduled jobs, CCIP status monitoring, and address book utilities.
+For now the package **only supports USDC**; other currencies will be added later.

 ## Installation